lazydingding/renrenSDK/README.md

 We also found that the average time consume for each API calling is about 1s.
 In this case, 25 tokens (3750 requests / 1-hour window) are enough to make sure the API requests will continuous running.

-After getting Access Token, you can call the REST API.
-For more information about REST API, please visit [API interface using instruction](http://open.renren.com/wiki/English_version_for_API2).

 ## Initialize API instance

 After getting your access token(s), you can create the API instance now: